 Instead of casting healthcare as a human right, we should conceive the lack of healthcare as a problem for civil, political, and family freedom.
 Policies are not legitimate because they affect humans; they are legitimate because they enable or degrade the modes of self-determination humans, as choosing selves relatively free from biological determination, happen to be able to engage in.

-The problem with illness is that stops us from being able to realize our freedom, e.g., fulfilling responsibilities of our free families and participating in civil society.
+The problem with illness is that it stops us from being able to realize our freedom, e.g., fulfilling responsibilities of our free families and participating in civil society.
 However, if you try to justify universal healthcare as a self-standing right, without reference to how healthcare enables the realization of freedom through non-healthcare institutions, you’ll run into a few problems.

-You can have an authoritarian regime, a command economy, a state enforced church promoting asymmetrical marriage, and no property rights, yet still support have universal healthcare.
+You can have an authoritarian regime, a command economy, a state enforced church promoting asymmetrical marriage, and no property rights, yet still have universal healthcare.

 This is because basic healthcare is only an indirect institution of freedom.
 Basic healthcare can just as easily support functional oppression.
 Whereas self-government, civil society, a free family, free religion, and property relations are the mutually reinforcing institutions through which we realize ourselves as free individuals.
 Each one of the institutions of freedom listed above are so because they involve a contribution of the individuals’ free will in their production and sustenance.